matthewtodd/zmk-config/README.md

   for having the same feature.
 So I think this means I want low LSBs, which is funny, because both of those layouts do have low metrics there.
 Maybe it's just the NG that gets me.
-- Adding a [Canary][canary] layer.
-It may be worth returning here, but for now I'm going to focus on Sturdy.
 - Adding a Qwerty layer so friends could test-drive the keyboard more easily.
 I tried to gather interest over Christmas, and I think this is just going to be my own personal hobby, lol.